 Today I’ll show you how to go about separating onions and maximizing the value of your store-bought seedlings!

-When you go to purchase onions, leeks, or other alliums at a nursery or garden center, they often come in a six-pack container that’s just crowded.
+When you go to purchase onions, leeks, garlic, or other alliums at a nursery or garden center, they often come in a six-pack container that’s just crowded.
 Even if you started your seed at home, this can become an issue.

 It’s essential to separate them to promote development.
 Large onions simply won’t form if you have a clump of plants jammed into one space!